rsky/php-mecab/packages/debian/README.md

-How to make debian package of php-mecab
+How to make Debian package of php-mecab
 =======================================

 REQUIREMENTS